Fixed or Variable Mortgage Canada (2025 Guide)

 Typically, the fixed rate is higher than the variable rate because you pay a premium for the stability and predictability in interest payments during the term period.

-If you check the mortgage rates from any Canadian lender right now, you’ll notice the variable rate (5.38%) is higher than the fixed rate (4.77%):
+If you checked the mortgage rates from any Canadian lender in November 2024, you’ll have noticed the variable rate (5.38%) was higher than the fixed rate (4.77%):

-Why are variable rates higher than fixed in November 2024?
+Why were variable rates higher than fixed in November 2024?

 In normal economic conditions, fixed mortgage rates are typically higher than variable rates because of the additional risk and stability that lenders take on when offering a fixed rate over a long term.
 Lenders charge a premium on fixed rates to offset the risk of future rate increases and the higher cost of securing long-term funding, while variable rates are based on shorter-term rates that can adjust with the market.